MarcoIeni/release-plz/README.md

 You can release all the unpublished packages by running `release-plz release`.

+## Changelog format

+Release-plz generates the changelog by using [git-cliff](https://github.com/orhun/git-cliff).
+By default, release-plz uses the [keep a changelog](https://keepachangelog.com/en/1.1.0/) format.
+You can customize the changelog format, by providing a git-cliff configuration file with the `--changelog-config` argument.

 ## Similar projects

 - [release-please](https://github.com/googleapis/release-please): release-plz is inspired by release-please,